 Ponderosa Pine, Pinus ponderosa, deep green, has a single trunk and long needles.
 The bark is a bit orange with black inside the splits.
 Its cones are small, the size of oranges and it grows all along the on foothills and mid-height peaks of the Sierra Nevada.
 They look beautiful against a blue sky.

 Buckbrush, Ceanothus cuneatus, or Wedgeleaf Ceanothus is an upright fountain shaped shrub, in the wild lilac family, with small, oval gray-green leaves.
-It has whitish stems and branches and blooms with tiny white or yellowish, rounded flowers in spring.
-Deer do nibble at this attractive evergreen, but better that than other of your favorite plants.
-Shape it every other year or so, as an informal natural looking hedge or accent.
+It has whitish stems and branches and blooms with one inch round white or yellowish, flowers in spring.
+Deer do nibble at this attractive evergreen, but there is so much of it that it thrives here.
+You can shape it as an informal hedge or accent.
 It can take a bit of irrigation, but needs no additional water.
-Flowers are nondescript here on our place, but I’ve seen them bloom in other areas.

 Deerbrush, Ceanothus integerrimus, is very similar to Buckbrush, but grows wider than tall, often 5 feet high and 6 feet wide.
-It blooms profusely in the spring with small white puffs of flowers like any lilac, turning wedding white as the weeks go by.
+It blooms profusely in the spring with 3-4” airy white or cream conical sprays of flowers like any lilac, turning wedding white as the weeks go by.
+Deer browse it, but don’t harm it.
 It’s very desirable in the wild garden.

 Flannel Bush, Fremontodendron californicum, named in honor of Captain John C. Frémont, is an evergreen growing from 10 to 20 feet high or taller on the dry slopes of the foothills.
 Large, bright buttercup yellow flowers cover the branches to make these glowing shrubs easy to spot in the Spring.
 They have dusty grey-green foliage that’s sticky and raspy to the touch.
 In the garden they can be tamed a bit by careful pruning.